Academic Partner: Boston University - School of Hospitality Administration - USA

 In Detail :

-• Participants have the option of earning part of their Master’s degree abroad through Boston University’s School of Hospitality Administration (BU SHA) or on campus, in Cergy, France.
+• Participants have the option of earning part of their Master’s degree abroad at Boston University’s School of Hospitality Administration (BU SHA) or on campus, in Cergy, France.

 • Courses are taught in English, but a working level of French is recommended for participants looking to complete their internship in France.

-• Participants interested in completing an internship in Boston benefit from an extensive network of partner hotels and restaurants, providing students with numerous opportunities to satisfy work experience requirements for their degree.
+• Participants interested in completing an internship in Boston benefit from an extensive network of partner hotels and restaurants, providing them with numerous opportunities to satisfy work experience requirements for their degree.

 • Completion of this portion of the program earns students a Graduate certificate from Boston University’s School of Hospitality Administration (BU SHA).